gravitee-lab/poc_cci_api_one_wlfow/README.md

 ![Only build pull requests](./docs/images/ONLY_BUILD_PULL_REQUESTS.png)

 * The pull request bot will be triggered :
-  * by any new pull request, on the source bracnh of the pull request
+  * by any new pull request, on the source branch of the pull request
   * by any git pushed commit, on the source branch of any already existing pull request
 * The pull request bot will not be triggered if the pipeline execution is triggered using the Circle Ci API v2, and providing the pipeline parameter `gio_action` has any of the enumeration values but the `pull_requests_bot` value.
 * So the pull requests bot will then inspect the native Circle CI Env.
 Variables relative to pull requests, and :